-The white cloth for wedding ceremonies was first used by Queen Victoria.
+The white cloth wedding dress was popularized by Queen Victoria.
 On February 10th 1840, she wore a white silk gown with lace when she married Prince Albert of Saxe-Coburg and Gotha.

 “I wore a white satin dress, with a deep flounce of Honiton lace, an imitation of an old design.
 My jewels were my Turkish diamond necklace & earrings & dear Albert’s beautiful sapphire brooch.”-In a journal describing Queen Victoria’s dress choice.

 The last person to wear the Queen’s dress was her daughter, Princess Beatrice in 1885.
 In 2012, there were reports of her dress in storage being preserved in Kensington palace because the lace was becoming too delicate.

 It was a day marketed to be a princess for a day.